Jason Hartmann: Coaching career

 Elise Cranny was under Coach Hartmann's guidance 2008 - 2014.
 Elise is now a Pac-12 student-athlete at Stanford University.
 Elise Cranny is #3 on all-time scholastic 1500-meter list.

 Saginaw Valley State University Head Coach Rod Cowan has announced the addition of Jason Hartmann to the Cardinal coaching staff for the cross country and track & field programs.
 He will work mainly with the distance runners during the indoor and outdoor track & field seasons.
 In August 2018, Hartmann recognized the skill and ability of SVSU's throws coach Nick Halabicky adding he viewed him as a mentor.

 Hartmann was added to the staff at Central Michigan University for the 2019-2020 campaign.
 He was mainly the men’s distance coach.
 Unfortunately, the COVID-19 pandemic forced the athletics shutdown in March 2020, cutting all collegiate NCAA seasons short.
 Then weeks later, Central Michigan became the first Division 1 University to cut men’s track and field due to the pandemic.
 This ended Jason’s short lived coaching stint at CMU.
-It is well believed that the hiring of Jason Hartmann played some factor, as well as the pandemic, into Central Michigan’s decision to cut men’s track and field.